Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: -sets Form a Topos---A Corrected Proof

-Consider the adjoint sheaf functor that always exist given a category of presheaves where $J$ is the canonical topology.
-It amounts to an equivalence of categories.
+Consider the adjoint sheaf functor that always exists for the category of presheaves where $J$ is the canonical topology.
+It then amounts to an equivalence of categories.
 Thus it suffices to replace this category by the one consisting of presheaves $\sets^{T^{op}}$.
 This argument works for any category $\ce$ rather than the specific category related to an external complete Heyting algebra $T$.
 In the category of $\sets$ define $Y^X$ as the set of functions $X \to Y$.
 Then in the category of presheaves $\sets^{\ce^{op}}$ where $h_U$ is the representable sheaf $h_U(V) = \Hom(V, U)$.
-The adjunction on the right side needs to be shown to exist for all sheaves; not just representable ones.
-The proof then follows by an argument based on categorically defined limits whose existence is almost a trivial task\footnote{Johnstone, \textit{Topos Theory}, 1977, pp. 24--25.}.
-It can be also verified directly that the presheaf $Y^X$ is actually a sheaf.
+The adjunction on the right side needs to be shown to exist for all sheaves---not just the representable ones.
+The proof then follows by an argument based on categorically defined limits whose existence is almost a trivial task\endnote{Johnstone, \textit{Topos Theory}, 1977, pp. 24--25.}.
+It can also be verified directly that the presheaf $Y^X$ is actually a sheaf.

-Finally, for the existence of the subobject-classifier $\Omega_{\sets^{\ce^{op}}}$\footnote{Ibid., p.
-25.}, it can be defined as or alternatively for the category of proper sheaves $\Sh(\ce, J)$,
+Finally, for the existence of the subobject-classifier $\Omega_{\sets^{\ce^{op}}}$\endnote{Ibid., p.
+25.}, it can be defined as or alternatively, for the category of proper sheaves $\Sh(\ce, J)$, as